srbcheema1/interview-programming-hacks/README.md

   - declare 2d array
     - a = [[0] * cols for _ in range(rows)]
     - a = [[0] * cols] * rows     # wrong way coz inner arrays are reffering to same array.
+  - reverse an array or string
+    - arr = arr[::-1]  # -1 means step backword, hence it starts from last element and ends till first.

 ## Algo hacks
   - Binary search: `while(l<=r) { mid = (l+r)/2; if(cond) {mid = l+1;} else {mid = r-1;}}`